patrickklaeren/Accord/README.md

     - `dotnet user-secrets set Discord:ClientSecret CLIENT_SECRET`
     - `dotnet user-secrets set Discord:GuildId GUILD_ID`
     - `dotnet user-secrets set Discord:BotToken BOT_TOKEN`
+- Optionally use the `dev.docker-compose.yml` file to get a local Postgres and pgadmin instance for development

-By default the bot will look for a SQL Server instance running on `localhost`.
+By default the bot will look for a Postgres instance running on `localhost`.
 If your instance is not on `localhost` or has an otherwise differing connection string, set the `ConnectionStrings:Database` secret.

 If you want to disable the Discord bot instance, for any reason, you can override `Discord:DisableBot` to `true`, which will only run the hosting ASP.NET Core project, skipping bot initialisation.
 Do note that several parts of the frontend require the bot to have a connection established.